Chargers knock off Falcons in walk-off fashion

 Falcons quarterback Matt Ryan was 21 of 32 for 224 yards but was intercepted three times, all in the second half.

-Calvin Ridley had eight catches for 124 yards for Atlanta (4-9), while Ito Smith carried the ball 11 times for 42 rushing yards.
-Todd Gurley, playing in his first game at Los Angeles after he was cut by the Rams, had 19 yards on six carries.
+Calvin Ridley had eight catches for 124 yards for Atlanta (4-9), while Ito Smith carried the ball 11 times for 42 yards.
+Todd Gurley, playing in his first game in Los Angeles after he was cut by the Rams, had 19 yards on six carries.

 The Falcons used the element of surprise to jump on top in the first half.